Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 Then, $\barPhi(T_2 \circ T_1)$ is presented in Figure~\ref{composition2/fig}.
-In order to see that it is equivalent to $\barPhi(T_2) \circ \barPhi(T_1)$, we first retract the images of the arcs $\alpha_{n-t+i}$ for $i=1,\dots, t$ by passing the identity morphisms through the the adjoint morphisms in the decorated crossings of type $\hat X$, as shown in Figure~\ref{composition3/fig}.
+In order to see that it is equivalent to $\barPhi(T_2) \circ \barPhi(T_1)$, we first retract the images of the arcs $\alpha_{n-t+i}$ for $i=1,\dots, t$ by passing the identity morphisms through the adjoint morphisms in the decorated crossings of type $\hat X$, as shown in Figure~\ref{composition3/fig} (notice that the move in the figure is actually a special case of the extended version of \hrel{c24}, as discussed in the proof of Proposition~\ref{theta1/thm}).
 Then, we double the image of each arc through the move shown in Figure~\ref{composition4/fig}, and separate its weight as

 where $(1-f_{1,n-t+i})$ is equal to the writhe of the bi-ascending state of the $(n-t+i)$th component of $T_1$, and $(1-f_{2,i})$ is equal to the writhe of the bi-ascending state of the $i$th component of $T_2$ (the numbering and the biascending states of the undotted components of $T_1$ and $T_2$ are induced by the ones of $T_2 \circ T_1$).
 Finally, by the inverse of the move presented in Figure~\ref{composition3/fig}, we pull down all identity morphisms back to the bottom-right corner of the diagram, thus creating new decorated crossings of type $\hat X$.
 The resulting diagram is exactly $\barPhi(T_2) \circ \barPhi(T_1)$.